SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 ### Actions

-After _create_ and _update_ stages a series of actions can be performed by SciCat.
+After _create_ and _update_ stages, a series of actions can be performed by SciCat.
 This can be things like sending an email, posting a message to a message broker, or calling an API.
 The `jobParams` and `jobResultObject` are used to add additional information that the actions may need, such as the list of datasets the job refers to.